End-to-End Task-Oriented Dialog Modeling with Semi-Structured Knowledge Management: Results and Analysis

 \subsection{Knowledge Management Evaluation}

 To further investigate our system's E2E performance, we conduct evaluations on the intermediate structured and unstructured knowledge management.
 In terms of structured knowledge management, we evaluate the belief tracking performance which directly determines the structured data query accuracy.
-Specifically, we use the \textbf{Joint Goal} accuracy \cite{henderson2014second} to measure whether belief states are predicted correctly in the original dialog turns of MultiWOZ 2.1.
+Specifically, we use the \textbf{Joint Goal} accuracy \cite{henderson2014second} to measure whether belief states are predicted correctly in the original dialog turns of Mod-MultiWOZ 2.1.
 Noting that we do not consider the newly inserted dialog turns where belief states are not uniformly defined: \ourmodel uses the extended belief state, while baseline DST/E2E models only parse the original belief state, and combination models do not update the belief state.
+For example, in the second dialog turn in Fig.~\ref{sskm}, \ourmodel adds an extended triple with slot \textit{ruk} and topic ``favorite" into the belief state, while baseline DST/E2E models may update the belief state by adding triple ``restaurant-name: Pizza Hut", and combination models keep the belief state same as in the first dialog turn.
 For unstructured knowledge management, we adopt standard information retrieval metrics \textbf{R@1} and \textbf{MRR@5} to evaluate the document retrieval performance.
-Table \ref{table3} and \ref{table4} shows our evaluation results.
+Table \ref{table3} and \ref{table4} shows our evaluation results of belief tracking and document retrieval, respectively.

 In terms of belief tracking, \ourmodel-S2S and \ourmodel-PLM outperform the non-pretrained and pretrained DST/E2E models, respectively.
 This is because our extended belief tracking can detect the newly inserted turns apart from the original turns (via the slot \textit{ruk}), which improves our system's awareness on deciding when to update the triples related to original dialog process. \ourmodel-S2S and \ourmodel-PLM also have better belief tracking performance compared to the combinations of BDA/HKS with non-pretrained and pretrained DST/E2E models, respectively.
 This is because error propagation on updating belief states is eliminated in our system compared to the pipeline framework: The pipeline system either updates the belief state or retrieves the document in one turn, but \ourmodel can perform both operations in the nature of its E2E design.